byn3/mws-restaurant-stage-1/README.md

-# Front End Specialist Certification Course.
-STAGE ONE.
+# _Three Stage Course Material Project - Restaurant Reviews_
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_

 # HOW TO RUN
 *Follow and type these in to the command line:*